particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

-{{note op="start" type="P2"}}
+{{note op="start" type="gen4"}}
-- The drive strength on the P2 and Photon 2 is 4 mA per pin in normal drive and 12 mA per pin in high drive mode.
+- The drive strength on the P2, Photon 2, and M-SoM is 4 mA per pin in normal drive and 12 mA per pin in high drive mode.
 - There is a maximum of 200 mA across all pins.
 On the P2, the total maximum could be further limited by your 3.3V regulator.
 - Drive strength selection is only available in Device OS 5.5.0 and later on RTL872x devices.
 {{note op="end"}}